 - New Zealand Christmas tree.

 The António Borges garden is a diverse and varied expanse, featuring a wide variety of plants, rugged topography, and grottoes and ponds.
-These conditions are favourable to the coexistence of not only native Azorean fauna but also fascinating species.
+These conditions are favourable not only to the coexistence of native Azorean fauna but also to the presence of fascinating species.

 Of the 37 species of Azorean breeding birds, it is possible, for example, to spot regularly endemic subspecies such as the Azorean buzzard, the Azorean wood pigeon, the Euroasian Blackbird, or even an endemic Macaronesian species such as the Atlantic canary.
 In the ponds, we can see domestic ducks all year round, and in the autumn, we can occasionally spot wild migrant ducks and herons.